CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 1. Select **Run** and review the sentiment together with the confidence level.
 Have a look at the text and compare the text to the sentiment analysis that the service returned.

-In this exercise you used Language Studio to either create a new Language resource or use an existing Language resource.
-You enabled the resource in Settings before trying out the Sentiment and opinion mining service.
-You then tested the service with three pieces of text.

 ## Validation

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: